inscopix/inscopix-cnmfe/docs/parameter_tuning.md

 ## Processing Parameters

 ### Processing Modes
-Three processing modes are offered in Inscopix CNMFe, each with their own memory-speed tradeoff.
+Three processing modes are offered in Inscopix-CNMFe, each with their own memory-speed tradeoff.
 Parallel patch mode is the fastest processing mode, but it requires a large amount of memory.
 Its speed advantage comes from processing smaller portions of the field of view in parallel.
 Sequential patch mode is the slowest processing mode, but requires the least amount of memory.